 The TOEFL, IELTS and TOEIC test must have been taken within the past two years, with scores submitted directly to UW-River Falls from the testing service.

 The English Language Transition (ELT) Program at the University of Wisconsin-River Falls provides intensive academic English language courses.
 The ELT Program can provide language instruction to students at all levels.
 Students who may be admitted to the ELT Program are degree-seeking students and other students who want to improve their language skills.
-If a degree seeking student has not met the university's language proficiency requirement, students will take courses in the ELT Program.
+If a degree seeking student has not met the university's language proficiency requirement, students will take courses in the ELT Program and the TOEFL may be waived.
 Upon arrival, students will take a test to determine their placement in the ELT Program.
 Depending on the placement test scores, students may be eligible to duel enroll in English as a Second Language (ESL) courses and other university courses.
 There is no minimum language proficiency score to be considered for the ELT Program.

 A copy of the biographical data pages of a student's passport (the pages with their picture, name and date of birth) or copy of a government-issued ID should be submitted with the application.
 The I-20 will be issued using the name on their passport/government ID.
 The name will also be the one used to create their official University record.